Asalott/ITS-25-Virtualization-Technology-and-Automation/Notes to Project/README.md

 This risk is accepted because this is a lab environment and is only meant to demonstrate how a basic streaming service is structured.
 #### **shortcomings 4:  Only one Streaming server**
-The current architecture has a single point of failure on the streaming server — if that VM goes down the entire streaming service goes down.
+The current architecture has a single point of failure on the streaming server, if that VM goes down the entire streaming service goes down.

 To mitigate this risk, a load balancing VM and an additional streaming server VM could be implemented, so that one VM can go down without the entire service stopping.
 If possible, a failover load balancing VM could also be added for both the web server VMs and streaming server VMs to make the system even more redundant.